ASGRC Student Government

 - Ex-officio members must attend senate meetings and must also attend a weekly committee meeting determined by the executive staff.

-- Ex-officio members must adhere to the same attendance policy as senators (stated in Article II, Section 2, Subsection 3 of the ASGRC By-laws).
+- Ex-officio members must adhere to the same attendance requirements as senators (stated in Article II, Section 2, Subsection 3 of the ASGRC By-laws).

 Section 3 – Probation